-- 19.2.3 A car will be homologated once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the ACO/IMSA. - 19.2.4 The homologation will be valid for five championship seasons (until December 2027). - 19.2.5 A manufacturer may apply to the ACO/IMSA during the course of the homologation period to carry out modifications to its homologated chassis according to Article 19.1. - 19.2.6 Any new car manufacturer, intending to homologate a car during the 2022-2027 period must provide the ACO/IMSA with preliminary details of the car according to the calendar set in Article 19.5 in addition to the homologation dossier as per Article 19.2.1 and Article 19.2.2.
-In order to homologate the submitted car, the ACO/IMSA must also be satisfied, at its absolute discretion, that such a car could fairly and equitably be allowed to compete with other homologated car. - 19.2.7 Both the manufacturer and users of a homologated car must take whatever steps are required at any time by the ACO/IMSA, in its absolute discretion, to demonstrate that a car used at an Event is in conformity with the corresponding car homologation dossier.
+- 19.2.3 A car will be homologated once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the ACO/IMSA. - 19.2.4 The homologation will be valid for seven championship seasons (until December 2029). - 19.2.5 A manufacturer may apply to the ACO/IMSA during the course of the homologation period to carry out modifications to its homologated chassis according to Article 19.1. - 19.2.6 Any new car manufacturer, intending to homologate a car during the 2022-2029 period must provide the ACO/IMSA with preliminary details of the car according to the calendar set in Article 19.5 in addition to the homologation dossier as per Article 19.2.1 and Article 19.2.2.
+In order to homologate the submitted car, the ACO/IMSA must also be satisfied, at its absolute discretion, that such a car could fairly and equitably be allowed to compete with other homologated car. - 19.2.7 Both the manufacturer and users of a homologated car must take whatever steps are required at any time by the ACO/IMSA, in its absolute discretion, to demonstrate that a car used at an Event is in conformity with the corresponding car homologation dossier. - 19.2.8 The Manufacturer is responsible for ensuring a complete homologation is maintained and adhered to.
+This includes the Constructor or Spine specific parts as laid down in the Appendices to these regulations.